pinapelz/pinapelz.github.io/src/content/blog/patchwork-posts/patchwork-archive-2.md

 ```
 I should mention that you do need to provide cookies to yt-dlp in order to download at 1080P since Bilibili locks 1080P playback behind registering for a free account, and 1080P high bitrate + 4K behind a paid subscription.

-Interestingly, the only format available for download is MP4.
-I ended up deciding to convert the videos to WEBM since it's not only a more efficient format for streaming, but also it keeps all the videos in the same format.
+Interestingly, the only format available is `mp4`.
+I ended up deciding to convert all of them to `webm` after downloading since it's not only a more efficient format for streaming, but also keeps all the video content in the same format.

 This was basically just running an FFMPEG command on all videos in the directory after they were downloaded.
-But this caused a slight problem later on...
+It did cause a slight problem later on...
 ```python
 subprocess.run(f"ffmpeg -i {directory}/{file} -c:v libvpx-vp9 -crf 30 -b:v 0 -c:a libopus {directory}/{file.split('.')[0]}.webm", shell=True)
 ```